 These are the words of Danny Glover, the actor and activist.
 He sums up what many don’t want to say.
 That criticising China and India for leaving the countryside behind in the race for wealth has been happening in the States too.
 That having the highest GDP per capita, the world’s largest economy doesn’t mean they are universally rich but sparingly so.
 The great capitalist experiment has left so much behind in its wake to crown the Walmarts, Gates and Buffetts.

-I fear though, that his words will be lost in the media driven heartache stories of “they have lost everything” and the real story of “they had nothing” will be buried beneath the political blame game, the psuedo patriotism of Bush and the media, nicely intercuts with diversary stories of insurance fraud and murder.
+I fear though, that his words will be lost in the media driven heartache stories of “they have lost everything” and the real story of “they had nothing” will be buried beneath the political blame game, the pseudo patriotism of Bush and the media, nicely inter-cuts with diverse stories of insurance fraud and murder.

 Kate Moss.
 A famous model takes cocaine with her boyfriend.
 Her friend took a picture and sold it to the newspapers.
-What Kate does, doesnt get girls taking coke, brings attention for the brands and allows them to look good even when they turn a blind eye to the drugs at the after show parties anyway.
+What Kate does, doesn’t get girls taking coke, brings attention for the brands and allows them to look good even when they turn a blind eye to the drugs at the after show parties anyway.
 After all, as they know, its part of the territory.
 The newspapers are full of drunks and sleaze-merchants but I guess every scavenger gets their fill.
-Kate needs to drop the loser boyfriend and then kick the shit out of her so-called friend.
 It’s a media frenzy out of nothing, trashing someone’s life on a slow news week.
 But I guess there’s no honour amongst journalists.

 For our part, we English cannot help feel affronted that we have so often been walloped at sport by a former colony which has better weather, better food and a better lifestyle.